Toulou Kiki

 Toulou Kiki is a Nigerien actress and singer.
-She was nominated for Africa Movie Academy Award for Best Actress in a Supporting Role for her role in Timbuktu.
+She was nominated for an Africa Movie Academy Award for Best Actress in a Supporting Role for her role in Timbuktu.

 Career

 In 2014, she played "Satima" in Timbuktu.
 The role got her a best supporting actress nomination at the 11th Africa Movie Academy Awards.
 She eventually lost out the award to Hilda Dokubo.